Fundamental to various devices and systems, oscillators are components that produce repetitive,...

 - Amount of cross correlations

 The chosen DUTs can also affect noise floor measurement accuracy.
 The phase noise performance of the HA7000 Series internal LOs – the Holzworth HSX Series RF Synthesizers – needs to be matched or bested by the two signal sources.
-It’s therefore advised to use a pair of fixed frequency Oven Controlled Crystal Oscillators (OXCO).
+It’s therefore advised to use a pair of fixed frequency Oven Controlled Crystal Oscillators (OCXO).

 Test Margins Verified